Ringo Starr: 2020s

+Artistry

 Influences

 During his youth, Starr had been a devoted fan of skiffle and blues music, but by the time he joined the Texans in 1958, he had developed a preference for rock and roll.
 He was also influenced by country artists, including Hank Williams, Buck Owens and Hank Snow, and jazz artists such as Chico Hamilton and Yusef Lateef, whose compositional style inspired Starr's fluid and energetic drum fills and grooves.
 While reflecting on Buddy Rich, Starr commented: "He does things with one hand that I can't do with nine, but that's technique.
 Everyone I talk to says 'What about Buddy Rich?'
 Well, what about him?
 Because he doesn't turn me on."
 He stated that he "was never really into drummers", but identified Cozy Cole's 1958 cover of Benny Goodman's "Topsy Part Two" as "the one drum record" he bought.